9inevolt/ios/README.md

-Destiny Chat App for Android
+Destiny Chat App for iOS
 =======

+Based on phonegap sources from the [destiny.gg Android app](https://github.com/9inevolt/android)